 - Top Stressors

-What are the differences between Digital Therapy and EAPs?
+What are the differences between Digital Mental Health and EAPs?

-The chart illustrates the differences between digital therapy and EAPs.
-Use this chart to evaluate EAPs and determine if a digital therapy platform can be added to enhance workforce mental health offerings for greater value.
+The chart illustrates the differences between digital mental health and EAPs.
+Use this chart to evaluate EAPs and determine if a digital mental health platform can be added to enhance workforce mental health offerings for greater value.

 |# of Sessions||Unlimited||2 to 3|